Potbellied Pig Skin and Hair Care

 Potbelly pigs are mostly bothered by horseflies and mosquitoes.
 There are several good products on the market to keep flies and mosquitoes away.
 Just be careful not to get any in your pigs eyes when applying.

-If your pot belly pigs dry skin has a somewhat red/orange tint to it then you may have Mange Mites.
+If your pot belly pigs dry skin has a somewhat red/orange tint to it and he is itching to the point where he is bleeding then you may have Mange from Mites.

 Regular brushing helps, but pigs don't have oil glands like other animals for their coats.
 You can add oils to their diet, like olive oil or by a Hair and Skin Conditioner made just for them.
 We alternate between both here.